-Enunda helps energy certificate issuers to design and optimize their energy tracking system to ensure it is trusted, efficient and future proof for the ongoing energy transition.
+Enunda helps energy certificate system facilitators to design and optimize their energy tracking system to ensure it is trusted, efficient and future proof for the ongoing energy transition.

 Enunda’s founder Katrien Verwimp, MSc, MBA, builds on technical, organisational, regulatory, policy and business knowledge from which she has been helping the Association of Issuing Bodies, the CertifHy project, the EnergyTag Initiative, the regulator in Belgium-Flanders and other individual certificate issuers around the globe to create more transparency in the origin of energy and realize the purpose of their certification system.